Lokalise illustration for localization issues

 Conclusion

-So, in this article we have discussed some common localization issues faced by developers, and also have seen how to fix them.
-Hopefully, by now you are feeling more confident about implementing localization workflows in your projects!
-I thank you for stopping by today, and until the next time.
+So, in this article we have discussed some common localization issues faced by developers, and have also seen how to fix them.
+Hopefully by now you are feeling more confident about implementing localization workflows in your projects!
+I thank you for stopping by today, and until next time.

 Related articles